+Welcome to Advanced Settings!
+We'll discuss the many adjustments you can make to your TeraStation.
+Begin by bringing up the Browser Management screen that you bookmarked on page 12.
 You are now at Home.
-Notice that the Home button is lit up in yellow.
-You can navigate this menu by clicking on the buttons at the left of the screen.
-Here at "Home", you can see basic information about your TeraStation's current configuration.
-You may close this screen by clicking Logout at the bottom left, or just by closing the browser window.
+Notice that Home is lit up in vellow in the screenshot to the left.
+You can return to this page at any time by clicking on Home from the menu at the left of your Browser Management screen.
+Here, you can see basic information about your TeraStation's setup.
 If you have lost your TeraStation, clicking I'm here! at the bottom left will cause it to beep, making it easier to find.
+For now, click the Basic link from the menu on the left side of your screen.